Bright Sun Craft to Make with Preschoolers

 Painted craft sticks sun rays preschool craft

 4. When the paint is dry, turn the sun over and glue the 'rays' of the sun to the cardboard.
 Allow the glue to set to make sure the sticks stay in place.
-You can tape the sticks in place to secure if preferred.
+You can use a glue gun or tape the sticks in place to secure if preferred.

 craft stick sun summer painting activity for kids

-Display your bright glittering sun in the classroom, or hang it so it is visible when your preschooler wakes, in the morning or after a nap.
-It will be sure to put a smile on your faces!
+Display your bright glittering sun in the classroom, or hang it so it is visible when your preschooler rises in the morning or after a nap.
+It will surely put a smile on your faces!

 Craft stick sun preschool painting activity